apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2 dead after vehicle explodes at U.S.-Canada border in Niagara Falls, governor says no sign of terrorism**
+**Stock market news today: Stocks extend gains into Thanksgiving holiday, Nvidia falls after earnings**

-You can read more about it [here](https://www.nbcnews.com/news/us-news/rainbow-bridge-niagara-falls-closed-explosion-vehicle-reportedly-enter-rcna126397).
+You can read more about it [here](https://finance.yahoo.com/news/stock-market-news-today-stocks-extend-gains-into-thanksgiving-holiday-nvidia-falls-after-earnings-210355057.html).

 ## Requirements
 - Python 3.8